-Maximum Contaminant Level (MCL): "The highest level of a contaminant that is allowed in drinking water.
-MCL's are set as close to the MCLG as feasible using the best available treatment technology."
+Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking waterMCL's are set as close to the MCLG as feasible using the best available treatment technology."

-Maximum Contaminant Level Goal (MCLG): "The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal (MCLG): "The level of a contaminant in drinking water below which there is no known or to health.
 MCLG's allow for a margin of safety."

-Secondary Maximum Contaminant Level (SMCL): Reasonable goals for drinking water quality.
-Exceeding SMCL's may adversely affect odor or appearance, but there is no known risk to human health.
+Secondary Maximum Contaminant Level (SMCL): Reasonable goals for drinking water qualityExceeding SMCL's may adversely affect odor or appearance, but there is no known risk to human chealthevel of a contaminant in drinking water."